Trusted by Brisbane Patients Since 1979

 Plant Based Eating from around the World – South America

-Last Updated on 13 March 2025 by Brisbane Livewell Clinic
+Last updated on 29 August 2025 by Brisbane Livewell Clinic Editorial Team

 When it comes to plant-based, eating a variety is key.
 Vegan and Vegetarian diets have been a useful and effective way to promote a diverse ecosystem of beneficial bacteria to support human gut microbiome and overall health.
 (1) So getting a little adventurous with our plant-based eating food choices and increasing diet diversity can greatly benefit us in consuming a range of nutrients and guaranteeing good gut health.
 Mother Nature’s bounty has much to offer and the plants native to South America are no exception.
 Aside from quinoa, cacao maca, lucuma, acai berry and chia seeds, which many people already incorporate into a healthy diet.

 Woman holding a plant based food bowl.
 Plant Based Eating.
+Gut Health Naturopath.
 Brisbane Livewell Clinic

 Here are 3 more foods to include in your plant-based eating and with good reason.